Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location with NMEA data sources/README.md

 ## About the data

-A list of NMEA sentences is used to initialize a SimulatedNMEADataSource object.
-This simulated data source provides NMEA data periodically, and allows the sample to be used on devices without a GPS dongle that produces NMEA data.
+A list of NMEA sentences is used to initialize a `SimulatedNMEADataSource` object.
+This simulated data source provides NMEA data periodically and allows the sample to be used without a GNSS accessory.

 The route taken in this sample features a [2-minute driving trip around Redlands, CA](https://arcgis.com/home/item.html?id=d5bad9f4fee9483791e405880fb466da).